solsticedhiver/anzan/README.md

   - *anzan-x86_64.apk* for x86_64 machine

 We are working on submitting the app to the F-Droid repo.

+### iOS/macOS
+Like said above, I can't build and test the app because I don't own the required Apple hardware.

+You can submit PR to imporove the iOS/macOS support.
+Please use small commits with a single purpose.

 ### Source
 You can built it yourself from source.
 You have to have a working *flutter* installation.
 You run it with `flutter run`.